TRIXX Overclocking and Card Utility

 You will want to use the same methods for Memory Clock that I mentioned for GPU Clock.

-Here you will raise the “Memory Clock” slider.
+Here you will raise the “Memory Clock” slider

-Like I mentioned previously, click “Apply” to apply the settings.
+And like before, click “Apply” to apply the settings.

-This is what I came up with; let me know what you got?
+This is what I came up with, let me know what you got?